 Occupational Health Basics for Nurse Practitioners and Other Nursing Professionals

 This self-paced e-learning series provides fundamental knowledge for nurses in clinical practice roles, especially nurse practitioners, who wish to improve their proficiency in the area of occupational health.
 Nurses in a variety of practice settings deal with patients and clients whose health conditions can be attributed to exposures and hazards encountered in workplace settings.
 When these workers seek clinical health services, primary care providers and other clinicians may require additional training or experience to effectively manage these cases and provide the appropriate care.
-This course is complimentary, CNE is available, click HERE to register for this course and find detailed accreditation information.
+This course is complimentary, click HERE to register for this course.
 Click HERE to view the flyer for this course.

 Green Chemistry and Sustainability